fastrgv/WorldCupSokerban/README.md

 # WorldCupSokerban
 This is a soccer-themed, 3D sokoban puzzle game that runs on Windows, Mac OS-X and GNU Linux

-Click on the large tar.gz file under releases for all source & binaries, or try this link:
+Click on the large 7zip file under releases for all source & binaries, or try this link:

 https://github.com/fastrgv/WorldCupSokerban/releases/download/v3.2.7/sb7jan19.7z